 The hallmark symptom of breast cancer is a breast lump.
 However, malignant breast lumps may be small or hard to detect at an early stage of breast cancer.
 A breast lump that is malignant is often not painful, but pain can occur in some cases.

-There are also other less serious causes of breast lumps, but any breast lump should be quickly ...more symptoms »
+There are also other less serious causes of breast lumps, but any breast lump should be quickly evaluated ...more symptoms »

 Breast Cancer: Treatments

 There is no way to prevent breast cancer.
 However, there are ways to increase the chances that it will be caught at an early stage when it is most curable.
 This includes performing monthly breast self-examination to check for breast lumps.
-It is also important to seek regular medical care even when there are no symptoms and to have regular screening mammograms, especially ...more treatments »
+It is also important to seek regular medical care even when there are no symptoms and to have regular screening mammograms, especially after ...more treatments »

 Breast Cancer: Misdiagnosis

 Diagnosing a breast lump and breast cancer may be delayed or missed because in some cases, a breast lump may not be painful or large enough for a person to become concerned and seek medical care.
 In addition, small breast lumps may not be felt by self-examination or a breast examination for long periods of time.
-Some breast lumps may not be easily seen on a ...more misdiagnosis »
+Some breast lumps may not be easily seen on a screening ...more misdiagnosis »

 Symptoms of Breast Cancer